Raspberry Pi Pico Interrupts Tutorial- Examples in MicroPython

 Debouncing is a process of eliminating bouncing by using software or hardware.
 For example, a resistor-capacitor combination can be used for debouncing a switch.
 In software, the time elapsed between two consecutive button presses is measured, and if multiple inputs occur within a certain time interval, only one input is registered.

-To implement debouncing, we need to modify our script so that button presses are detected with a small amount of delay in between.
-For this, we shall use the time module in MicroPython.
-It contains the function time.ticks_ms() which is described as “Returns an increasing millisecond counter with an arbitrary reference point, that wraps around after some value.”
+The time module contains the function time.ticks_ms() which is described as “Returns an increasing millisecond counter with an arbitrary reference point, that wraps around after some value.”

 Upload this modified script and save the file on Raspberry Pi Pico with a ‘.py’ filename extension: